-The federal government is leading the nation’s effort to combat the climate crisis and to spur the creation of good jobs and stimulate clean energy industries by revitalizing federal sustainability.
+The federal government is leading the nation's effort to combat the climate crisis and to spur the creation of good jobs and stimulate clean energy industries by revitalizing federal sustainability.
 GSA is developing robust and resilient capacity to manage climate change risks and secure federal real property and supply chain investments.
 To learn more about GSA’s all-of-government approach to sustainability, climate and clean energy visit gsa.gov/sustainability-priorities.

 By addressing climate risks, GSA is creating innovative economic opportunities that advance clean energy goals, create jobs, develop healthy and prosperous communities, and save taxpayer money.
 GSA has committed to 100 percent renewable electricity sources for its federally-owned real estate portfolio by 2025.
 This is an important first step towards the federal government’s commitment to 100 percent 24/7 carbon pollution-free electricity by 2035.

 The U.S. Global Change Research Program provides a gateway to authoritative science, tools, resources and webinars to help manage risks and respond to changing environmental conditions.
 GSA developed a resource on SFTool that decodes climate science’s unique vocabulary and serves as a primer for building personnel new to the topic of climate change or looking for additional resources.

 Environmental Justice is the fair treatment and meaningful involvement of all people with respect to the development, implementation, and enforcement of environmental policies.
 Extreme weather events, reduced air quality, and sea-level rise may exacerbate environmental and public health challenges facing minority communities and low-income communities.